 The Honolulu Star-Advertiser published its first edition June 7, 2010, combining the best of the 128-year-old Honolulu Star-Bulletin and the 154-year-old Honolulu Advertiser.

 The new paper and website, www.staradvertiser.com, took on a new look, but retained many familiar columnists, features and other elements from both papers.

 “We hope to bring together the best of the people and put out a great newspaper,” said the Star-Advertiser’s majority owner, David Black.
 “It’s quite important that the paper continues to have elements from each of the dailies.
 We want readers to feel comfortable.”

-The newsroom and administrative offices continue to occupy offices that had been home to the Star-Bulletin, at 500 Ala Moana Blvd. in Waterfront Plaza.
-The newsroom is on the second floor of Building 7 in Suite 210, with the sales and administrative staff on the fifth floor.
+The newsroom and administrative offices continue to occupy offices that had been home to the Star-Bulletin, at 500 Ala Moana Blvd., in Waterfront Plaza.
+The newsroom along with the sales and administrative staff are on the fifth floor.

 The histories of Honolulu’s two primary newspapers do not run on separate tracks.
 Like a maile lei, the branches are woven together in a flowing tangle, with events happening over the years due simply to circumstance, coincidence and — often — bad blood and raw emotion.

 The first issue of the Pacific Commercial Advertiser rolled off the press on July 2, 1856, a four-sheet weekly designed “to exert more than an ephemeral influence on the industrial and social condition of our community and nation,” as promised by editor and publisher Henry M. Whitney.
 His Advertiser was not the first newspaper in the islands, but it was the first to exist outside of royal control.